xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 By far the largest technical challenge presented by these requirements is how to parse the textual OAL and link to instances of structural xtUML elements.

-5.2.1 MASL Xtext editor

-We have already implemented a text editor for MASL using Xtext that does validation and context sensitive completion using information about the structural model elements.
-The MASL editor gets its data for validation and completion from a textual form of the model that is generated from the in memory model.
-The flow goes as follows:

-1. User creates or modifies a structural element (e.g. adds a class).
-2. User double-clicks to open a MASL activity.
-3. MASL "refresher" runs and produces a textual form of the model in MASL syntax.
-This `.mod` file is created in the `models/` directory in the project.
-This file contains in textual form the class that the user created.
-4. MASL Xtext editor parses the `.mod` file and all of the other activity files (including the file containing the activity that was double-clicked) into an EMF model in memory.
-5. User types `create object instance x of`.
-6. The Xtext editor queries the in memory EMF model for class definitions.
-7. The newly created class is displayed in a context sensitive completion pane.

-As part of the MASL work, an xtUML to MASL exporter had already been created and it made more sense to reuse this capability to leverage the natural use case of Xtext where all of the sources are text files parseable by a single grammar.
-It would have introduced much more code and would not have leveraged the built-in capabilities of Xtext to implement a direct interface into the meta-model.

-5.2.2 What about xtUML?

-There is no such exporter for xtUML that converts from in memory OOA of OOA instances to a textual format.
-For an OAL text editor to interface into the model, we will need to go one of two directions:
+There is no textual persistence format for structural xtUML and therefore there is no exporter like the MASL exporter described in 3.1 for xtUML.
+For an OAL text editor to interface into the model, we will need to go one of two
+directions:

-* Extend the MASL exporter to generate textual versions of the xtUML model for validation, write an xtUML grammar to parse these new structural elements, follow the current MASL pattern.
+1. Extend the MASL exporter to generate textual versions of the xtUML model for validation
+   * Write an xtUML grammar to parse these new structural elements
+   * Follow the current MASL pattern
-* Extend or implement a direct interface into the OOA of OOA using functions and class operations, integrate this interface into the validation and completion facilities of the OAL Xtext editor.
+2. Extend or implement a direct interface into the OOA of OOA
+   * Using functions and class operations
+   * Integrate this interface into the validation and completion facilities of the OAL Xtext editor.

 5.2.3 xtUML to text exporter